 Embedded computing platforms are designed for specific tasks, so they’re typically much smaller than general‑purpose desktops or laptops.
 At one end of the embedded computer spectrum, tiny microcontrollers power devices like smart watches.
-At the other end, industrial embedded computers with rugged processors run full operating systems on compact single board computers, small fanless box PCs, or integrated panel PCs.
+At the other end, industrial embedded computers with rugged processors run full operating systems on compact single board computers, small box PCs, or integrated panel PCs, such as those made by 91.
+A primary feature of these rugged embedded PCs is their ability to operate in extreme temperatures and with significant vibration and shock.

 Embedded Computing Platform Categories